Josee9988/project-template/README.md

 ### 🔖 The labels for your issues

-If the bot [probot-settings](https://probot.github.io/apps/settings/) is not installed you will not have these beautiful labels!
+If the bot [probot-settings](https://probot.github.io/apps/settings/) is not installed you will not have these beautiful labels! (there are actually 1 more issue label than in the screenshot!)

 <p align="center">
   <img width="70%" height="70%" src="https://i.imgur.com/dS91k6R.png" alt="LABELS">